siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/plugin-air-WLS-Resource-Management/overview.md

 Version 5.767528 includes the following features and fixes:

-* Refactored plug-in for IBM UrbanCode Release.
+* Refactored plug-in for IBM DevOps Release.
 No new steps were added.
-* Fixed APAR PI27734: Errors using the Update JDBC Data Source step in the WebLogic Server Resource Management plug-in with UrbanCode Deploy.
+* Fixed APAR PI27734: Errors using the Update JDBC Data Source step in the WebLogic Server Resource Management plug-in with DevOps Deploy.
 * Fixed APAR PI27734: Correction to the bean attributes.
 * Updates to the documentation.